ShindeRutu/CSC105_PhoneBook/README.md

 # CSC105_PhoneBook

-A simple project based on data structures[Stack, Queue and Binary Search Tree] and file handling that allows the basic functions :
+A simple project based on data structures [ Stack, Queue and Binary Search Tree] and file handling, mimicking our real time contact application used on our mobile phones, providing functions like :
-- add new contact
+- To add new contact
-- delete the contact
+- To delete the contact
-- search for a contact
+- To search for a contact
-- edit the contact
+- To edit/modify the contact
-- display the contact list
+- To display the contact list
-- recent call log
+- To display recent call log
-- import/export contact
+- To import/export contact
-- merge duplicate contact
+- To merge duplicate contact
-- add a contact to fav list
+- To add a contact to fav list
-just like our real time contact application used on our mobile phones..